 Order notification emails play a vital role in any eCommerce business.
 They keep both customers and your team updated on order progress, enhancing the overall shopping experience and streamlining fulfillment.

-Plus, you get an intuitive visual builder along with prebuilt templates, making it easy to design your emails effortlessly.
+Plus, you get an intuitive visual builder and prebuilt templates, making it easy to design your emails.

 Editorial Team